-Regarding the specific Wrong-Way Risk3, the Bank never enters into contracts with underlying instruments linked to the counterparty (i.e. derivative contracts based on the counterparty's own securities, reverse repo transactions with counterparty's securities used as collateral...).
+Regarding the specific Wrong-Way Risk1, the Bank does not enter into contracts with underlying instruments linked to the counterparty (i.e. derivative contracts based on the counterparty's own securities, reverse repo transactions with counterparty's securities used as collateral).

-Regarding the General (or Systemic) Wrong-Way Risk4, it is limited given the nature of the Bank's exposures where for instance client driven FX exposures are covered in the market, with RBCIS Bank not taking any active positions.
+Regarding the General (or Systemic) Wrong-Way Risk5, it is limited given the nature of the Bank's exposures where for instance client driven FX exposures are covered in the market, with RBCIS Bank not taking any active positions.